alfierushby/markdown-cv/index.md

 `2019`
-__STEM VEX Robotics Competition__, *Software Designer*
+__STEM VEX Robotics Competition__, *Software Designer*.
-- Designed the software to drive a purpose built robot.
+- Designed the software to drive a purpose built robot

 `2019`
-__Villiers Park Education Trust__, *Computer Science*
+__Villiers Park Education Trust__, *Computer Science*.
-- Presented a web-project to the class in a group, and won best presentation.
+- Presented a web-project to the class in a group, and won best presentation
 - Learnt how to manage a workload in a group of varying skill-levels, and how to work under a deadline

 ## Awards

+ __Principle's prize__, *Biddenham International School 2021*.
- Awarded the __Principle's prize__ for attaining the highest A-Level result in the year, *Biddenham International School 2021*
+ - For attaining the highest A-Level result in the year

- Awarded the __UG High Achiever 1st Year prize__ for exam results, *Nottingham University 2022*
+__UG High Achiever 1st Year prize__, *Nottingham University 2022*.
+- For exam results

 <!-- ### Footer